FelixAugenstein/search-skill-tutorial/README.md

 ## Configuring the Watson Assistant and Discovery service on the IBM Cloud

 <h4>1) Create a Watson Assistant Service</h4>
 After the login you will see your IBM Cloud Dashboard.
 In the upper menu bar click Catalog.
 In the Catalog section, click on the AI category, then select Watson Assistant.
-On the next page select the Lite Plan - or the Plus Trial, Standard or Plus Plan for further deployment options - and you can also choose a region, where you would like to deploy your service as well as a service name.
+For the search skill you will need a Plus Trial, you can also choose a region, where you would like to deploy your service as well as a service name.
 Click "Create".

 ![Catalog Watson Assistant](readme_images/catalog-watson-assistant.png)